Star fows and multisingular hyperbolicity: Introduction

 In this spirit there are several results for diffeomorphisms in the $C^1$ topology: \begin{enumerate} \item A system is \emph{robustly transitive} if every $C^1$-close system is transitive. \cite{Ma} proves that robustly transitive surface diffeomorphisms are globally hyperbolic (i.e. are Anosov diffeomorphism).
 This is no more true in higher dimensions (see examples in \cite{Sh,Ma1}). \cite{DPU, BDP} show that robustly transitive diffeomorphisms admits a structure called \emph{dominated splitting}, and their \emph{finest dominated splitting} is \emph{volume partially hyperbolic}.
 This result extends to \emph{robustly transitive sets}, and to \emph{robustly chain recurrent sets}. \item One says that a system is \emph{star} if all periodic orbits are hyperbolic in a robust fashion: every periodic orbit of every $C^1$-close system is hyperbolic.
 For a diffeomorphism, to be star is equivalent to be hyperbolic (an important step is done in \cite{Ma} and has been completed in \cite{H} ). \end{enumerate}

 Now, what is the situation of these results for flows?
 The dynamics of flows seems to be very related with the dynamics of diffeomorphisms.
 Even more, the dynamics of vector fields in dimension $n$ looks like the one of diffeomorphisms in dimension $n-1$.
 Several results can be translated from one setting to the other, for instance by considering the suspension.
 For example, \cite{D} proved that robustly transitive flows on $3$-manifolds are Anosov flows, generalizing Ma\~ n\'e's result for surface diffeomorphisms.
+More generally, in any dimension, if a vector field is robustly transitive (or chain recurrent) then \cite{Vi} shows that it is non singular, and its \emph{linear Poincar\'e flow} (that is, the natural action of the differential on the normal bundle) admits a dominated splitting which is volume partially hyperbolic.
+On the other hand, if one consider the suspension of robustly transitive diffeomorphism without partially hyperbolic splitting (as built in \cite{BV}) one gets a robustly transitive vector field $X$ whose flow $\{\phi^t\}$ does not admit any dominated splitting.
+This leads to the fundamental observation that,

+2mm \emph{for flows, the hyperbolic structures are living on the normal bundle for the linear Poincar\'e flow, and not on the tangent bundle.} 2mm

-However, there is a phenomenon which is really specific to vector fields: the existence of singularities (zero of the vector field) accumulated, in a robust way by regular recurrent orbits.
+However, there is a phenomenon which is really specific to vector fields: the existence of singularities (zero of the vector field) accumulated, in a robust way, by regular recurrent orbits.
 Then, some of the previously mentioned results may fail to be translated to the flow setting.

 The first example with this behavior has been indicated by Lorenz in \cite{Lo} under numerical evidences.
 Then \cite{GW} constructs a $C^1$-open set of vector fields in a $3$-manifold, having a topological transitive attractor containing periodic orbits (that are all hyperbolic) and one singularity.
 The examples in \cite{GW} are known as the geometric Lorenz attractors.